IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 	- Pottery shards + such
 	- Any organic remains have already been removed - a mummy
 - Narrow staircase to the side goes upstairs, cordoned off w a velvet rope.
 Receptionist will try to stop visitors from passing thru
+	- see another elderly archaeologist come in thru back entrance + go up the steps

 Second Floor
 - Much more bustling.
 Rows of desks, shelves on all four sides with lots of labelled compartments holding artifacts + samples (mostly inorganic)
 	- A few older men and women inspecting artifacts under magnifying glasses, flipping thru old texts
 	- One half of the room is cleared out, with a large magic circle drawn on the floor.
 Traces of bone dust.
 Ritual knife, etc. Where they get the necromancers to process Elysian Fog.
-	- One jar of bone dust near the magic circle, labeled with "Catacombs X37, Arda, Bridgewater ruins" ==add a scratched out name==
+	- One jar of bone dust near the magic circle, labeled with "Catacombs X37, Arda, Bridgewater underground" scratched out name "Brayden Blackwood"
 - Lyell and Ringley working behind one desk - Lyell examining old parchments with a pair of gloves, muttering under his breath.
 Ringley trying to balance a parchment airplane on his nose.
 	- Here as consultants to make some money - archaeologists want them to find potential dig sites from the age of Kevar and Arda, but that seems really unlikely.
 Mention Kevar's lance?
-	- Saw Alara come here on the day of the festival with Stevian - they said they were going to visit their alma mater later
+	- Saw Alara come here on the day of the festival with Stevian - they said they were going to visit their alma mater Bridgewater later
+	- Lyell can explain the nature of the fog - possession
 - Woman's handbag set atop one of the desks (Alara's) - some money, lines for the Ballad of Kevar/Arda, cosmetics
-- Should other scholars ignore or stop players?
-- Trigger fight once the ?
+- Maps on the walls - plotted out locations of catacomb entrances.
+Numerous locations Xed out, already plundered.
+One at Bridgewater seems heavily annotated.
+One under Ass Play?
+- Other scholars will try to stop players if they notice them, call Quercus and start fight

 Fight
 - Quercus plays his flute and animates the museum exhibits to start dancing
+	- "you're too late to come find me - by tomorrow night, she will be dead and the composition complete"
 - Potentially have the oliphaunt blow out the floor, drop the PCs - dex save for fall dmg
 - Monsters
 	- Quercus (cultist), oliphaunt (dino skeleton), suit of armor (dread warrior), swarm of pottery shards? (hoard scarabs) use minion rules?
 	- Ringley, Lyell (scholarly agent)??
 - fight some cultists, reward w info
-	- evidence of capturing Alara
-	- location of the dungeon - on campus, which building
-		- show that the Bridgewater catacombs r important to the cult
-	- specific passcode or sth to get in the dungeon?
+	- either Quercus or some other cultist has a Bridgewater campus map, with the location of ISEC circled
+	- Quercus has jotted some sheet music - short tune, password to the dungeon
 -

 ## The Dungeon